Biography

 on proving such hardness.

-A set of slides presenting this work can be found
+- A preprint of this work can be found here.

 - Circuit Complexity